Submit an Article

 Article preview

-In the summer of 1910, participating as a lecturer in the compilation of a geological map of the Mount Vysokaya (the work was carried out by Professor V. V. Nikitin at the invitation of the Board of the Nizhnii-Tagil Plants), I compiled a collection of rocks.
-This may be of interest for elucidating the composition of the constituent rocks, as well as the genesis of the origin of this large deposit of magnetic iron ore.
+In the summer of 1910, while participating as a lecturer in the geological mapping of Mount Vysokaya (the work was carried out by Prof. V. V. Nikitin at the invitation of the Board of the Nizhny Tagil Plants), I collected a collection of rocks.
+This may be of some interest for elucidating the composition of the constituent rocks, as well as the genesis of this large deposit of magnetic iron ore.

 • Date submitted